Modern Day Slavery Statement 2023

 Navigator Terminals Limited and its subsidiaries (“Navigator Terminals”) firmly believe that forced labour, human trafficking and other kinds of slavery are a gross violation of fundamental human rights.
 We will not tolerate these crimes, which all have in common the deprivation of a human’s liberty for personal and commercial gain.
-We continue to look for ways to improve our practices to combat slavery and human trafficking within our supply chains.
-The steps Navigator have taken include implementation of anti-slavery and human trafficking policy.
+We acknowledge the Modern Slavery Act (2015) looks to companies to make progressive statements year on year, which demonstrate improvements in our approach to combatting slavery and human trafficking within our supply chains.
+The steps Navigator have taken include implementation of anti-slavery and human trafficking policy are as follows:

 Navigator Terminals is an independent bulk liquid storage provider with over 1.28 million cubic metres of storage available.
 We operate four terminals, each strategically located in major UK ports and serving key demand centres within the UK.
 As a leading provider of bulk storage solutions which respects its responsibilities under the law, we are fully committed to being part of ethical supply chains.